spencerng/CalculatorApp/README.md

 Refer to [these guidelines](https://gist.github.com/robertpainsi/b632364184e70900af4ab688decf6f53) when writing commit messages.
 Keep them short and sweet!

-When you're done testing your code and you're sure it works, push it to GitHub (called the remote):
+When you're done testing your code and you're sure it works, push it to GitHub (the remote):

 ```
 git push origin master